baiyang4/D-LSG-Video-Caption/README.md

 ## D-LSD loss
 ![image](https://github.com/baiyang4/D-LSG-Video-Caption/blob/main/dlsg_loss.png)
+The figure above shows the training loss of the proposed D-LSG model.
+After the generator loss drops at the mid-stage of training, the caption loss and all evaluation metrics received better performance.
+This shows the effectiveness of using semantic information of a given sentence as discriminative information works on the video captioning task.
-the optimal setting setting is no uploaded yet (forgot to save the optimal setting, and will update with the optimal setting soon.)
+The optimal setting setting is no uploaded yet (forgot to save the optimal setting, and will update with the optimal setting soon.)

 ## Acknowledgement
 Our code is based on https://github.com/tgc1997/RMN.
 Thanks for their great works!